 Digital Options offer a high degree of freedom and a higher earning potential than binary options, the profitability of which is predetermined.
 A trader can vary the amount of potential profit and risk by simply adjusting the strike price.
 When moving the strike price closer to the current level of prices, a trader will decrease the potential profitability of the deal and at the same time limit the amount at risk.
 Conversely, a trader can take the additional risk by pushing the strike price further from the actual prices and hope to receive higher profit.

+Traders have a chance to choose between one and five minute expirations.
 A Digital Option can also be sold before the expiration date.
 If the trader feels that the trend is taking the wrong direction, he is free to sell the option at any time.
 The deal can be set up with just a few clicks.
 Here are the steps you would want to take in order to do so.

 Trading Digital Options